MakeitToReach/ReachooutApp/client/src/components/analytics/README.md

 # Portfolio Analytics Integration

 This directory contains the analytics integration for portfolio tracking.
-The system supports both **Umami** and **Google Analytics** with project-specific tracking.
+The system now supports only **Google Analytics** with basic page view tracking.

 ## 🚀 Quick Start